Whale sharks, canyoneering, the sardine run and a spa day on Mactan's white sands

 For internal Manila-Cebu legs, PAL Economy Value includes 20 kg checked baggage with no add-on hassle; a cheaper alternative is a Cebu Pacific Go fare plus baggage bought online (never at the airport, where rates run 2-3x higher).
 Book both legs together as a return for slightly better fares.

-A self-drive rental car (picked up at Mactan airport, 23-28 May) covers Cebu and the south-coast adventures; the final Taal day-trip uses a private van from Makati.
+A self-drive rental car (picked up at Mactan airport) covers Cebu and the south-coast adventures; the final Taal day-trip uses a private van from Makati.
 Local transfers in Manila are short and inexpensive.
 Skip the touts at the Taal dock and book the boat and guide through Talisay Tourism.

 Make this trip yours